Tiling the integer lattice with translated sublattices: Introduction

 \subsection{Overview}

-Suppose we decompose the integer lattice $\Z^d$ into a finite, disjoint union of integer translates of sublattices of $\Z^d$.
-We call such a decomposition of the integer lattice a \emph{lattice tiling}.
+A \emph{sublattice} is a full-rank subgroup of $\Z^d$.
+Suppose we decompose $\Z^d$ into a finite, disjoint union of integer translates of sublattices.
+We call such a decomposition of the integer lattice $\Z^d$ a \emph{lattice tiling}.
 Given a lattice tiling, what can be said about the structure of the translated sublattices?
-For $d=1$, an interesting question was posed by Erd{\H{o}}s, namely whether there are always at least two arithmetic progressions ($1$-dimensional translated sublattices) which are translates of each other.
-Newman and Mirsky gave a classic but unpublished proof of the affirmative answer to this question, which combined combinatorial number theory with an analysis of generating functions, and was given almost immediately after it was posed by Erd{\H{o}}s.

-Extending these notions to higher dimensions, we say that a lattice tiling has the \emph{translation property} if at least two of its translated sublattices are integer translates of each other.
+A lattice tiling has the \emph{translational property} if at least two of its translated sublattices are different cosets of the same sublattice.
 To motivate the results of this paper, we focus on the following three questions: